WeblateOrg/weblate/docs/devel/reporting.rst

 ==============================

 Reporting features give insight into how a translation progresses over a given period.
 A summary of contributions to any given component over time is provided.
-The reporting tool is found in the :guilabel:`Insights` menu of any translation component:
+The reporting tool is found in the :guilabel:`Insights` menu of any translation component, project or on the dashboard:

 .. image:: /images/reporting.png